lando/lando/docs/config/security.md

 Import the `~/.lando/certs/lndo.site.pem` CA certificate in Firefox by going to `about:preferences#privacy` > `View Certificates` > `Authorities` > `Import`, enabling **Trust this CA to identify websites.**.

+### Ubuntu with Chrome

+On the Authorities tab at chrome://settings/certificates, import `~/.lando/certs/lndo.site.pem or /usr/local/share/ca-certificates/lndo.site.crt`

 ### Arch

 ```bash